An Experienced And Effective Mediator And Arbitrator

 When you go in front of a judge, you give up control of your case.
 The judge determines the outcome of your case, and your avenues to change that outcome are limited.
 Moreover, litigation can be expensive and can take far longer than you expect because you are subject to the court’s schedule and demands.

 Mediation takes the dispute into a negotiating room.
-The parties, whether individuals or businesses, sit down and discuss the case, explain their side of the story, and negotiate a solution.
+The parties, whether individuals or businesses, sit down and discuss the case, explain their side of the story, and work out a solution.
 This approach gives parties far more flexibility and control over the outcome of their case.
 Arbitration takes the case out of the courtroom to a conference room for a final decision by an arbitrator chosen by the parties.
-The primary difference between arbitration and mediation is that mediation is not binding unless you resolve your dispute and arbitrations are final.
+The primary difference between arbitration and mediation is that mediation is not binding while arbitrations are final.